Code-Institute-Submissions/molacuizine/README.md

 |Complete order(send to kitchen)|payment_intent.succeeded                  |   200      |Passed   |
 |                               |charge.succeeded                          |   200      |Passed   |

-After successful stripe operation, orders would be created in relevant database.
+After successful stripe operation, orders would be created in relevant database with feedback success message and a redirect the checkout success page.
 Results are given below:

 |Model        |Action                         |Expected result                      |Results  | Message     |
 |:------------|:------------------------------|:------------------------------------|:--------|:------------|